 Just Doing What Kids Do By Lisa McCrohan34 comments

-I love Lisa’s blog Gems Of Delights, where she delights us with your words of love and wisdom.
-Today she is here telling a precious story for our eager ears.
-Such a delight!
+You’ll love this story about what kids do by Lisa.
+I love Lisa’s blog Gems Of Delights, where she inspires us with words of love and wisdom.
+She is the author of Gems of Delight and she is a delight!
 I am so grateful to know her! <3 Jodi

 Just Doing What Kids Do